Spin Chain Overlaps and the Twisted Yangian: Integrability tools for overlaps

-The double row quantum transfer matrices (QTM) defined above can be embedded in this framework in a straightforward way.
-In the case of the $SU(N)$-symmetric chains we identify
+The double-row quantum transfer matrices (QTM) defined above can be embedded in this framework in a straightforward way.
+In the case of the $SU(N)$ symmetric chains we identify

-whereas for the $SO(6)$-symmetric chain we have
+whereas for the $SO(6)$ symmetric chain we have

-due to the fact that the defining representation of $SO(6)$ can be identified with the first anti-symmetric tensor representation of $SU(4)$, i.e.\ it is indexed by the Young diagram with two rows and one column.
+due to the fact that the defining representation of $SO(6)$ can be identified with the first antisymmetric tensor representation of $SU(4)$, i.e.\ it is indexed by the Young diagram with two rows and one column.

 It is our goal to find the $Y$-functions for the simplest possible case where there are no transfer matrices in \eqref{ZAB1} inserted between the initial and the final state.
-This amounts to the definition
+In this situation $\mathcal{T}_{AB}$ reduces to

 We embed this simple QTM into the fusion hierarchy, which enables us to compute all $t_m^{(a)}$ and eventually all $Y_m^{(a)}$.
-This embedding procedure is straightforward, although somewhat involved.
+This embedding procedure is straightforward, albeit somewhat involved.
 It can be done in essentially two ways.

 One possibility is performing the fusion of the boundary $K$-matrices explicitly.
-This procedure was carried out in \cite{Piroli:2018don} for a scalar case in the $SU(3)$-symmetric model.
+This procedure was carried out in \cite{Piroli:2018don} for a scalar case in the $SU(3)$ symmetric model.
 One can perform the computations using symbolic manipulation programs.
 This gives explicit formulas for the anti-symmetrically fused transfer matrices $t_1^{(a)}$.
-From these functions all $t$-functions can be obtained, either by the so-called Bazhanov-Reshetikhin determinant formula, or in the first few cases by direct application of the $T$-system.
+From these functions all $t$-functions can be obtained, either by the so-called Bazhanov-Reshetikhin determinant formula \cite{bazhanov-reshetikhin-rsos-fusion}, or in the first few cases by direct application of the $T$-system.
 From this we can also compute the $Y$-functions analytically.
 In practice only the first few of these are needed to fix the overlaps.